A child diagnosed with autism is more likely to wander and is at risk with being stopped by police because of this behavior.

 - Participant is prone to wander, or run away, from guardians, residence, or school, due to a diagnosed medical disorder

-Guardians voluntarily submit a completed application and photo with required medical information.
-To learn more about Safe Return or, begin the registration process, click HERE.
+- Guardians voluntarily submit a completed application and photo with required medical information.